United Way of Central Maryland FAQs

 A: UWCM distributes funds to more than 1,600 nonprofit health and human service agencies each year through designations and more than 100 receive grants.
 UWCM provides health and human service organizations with multiple opportunities throughout the year to compete for grant funding.

-A: UWCM’s designation fee is a flat rate of 5 percent, with a minimum of $5 and a cap of $500.
+A: A minimum donation of $100 is required for each designation, or it will revert to United Way of Central Maryland.
+Designation must be to a 501c(3) organization or another United Way.
+A 5% fee will be deducted on designations, subject to a $5 minimum and a cap of $500.
 There is no fee to designate to UWCM, our six community funds, 2-1-1 MD at UWCM, our Family Stability Initiative or our Access to Healthy Food Initiative.

 Q: Why should I give to United Way of Central Maryland when I can give directly to charities?